 The central nervous system is vital to one’s health and wellbeing.
 It is comprised of the brain and the spinal cord and is protected by the vertebrae of the spine and the skull.
 In some instances, damage may occur and cause some of these vertebrae to move out of their original position.
 This can lead to pressure and stress being placed on soft tissue, blood vessels, and nerves.
 Particularly, if the top bone – the C1 or atlas – misaligns, the whole body may suffer, with overall health being affected.

-To learn more about the connection between head and neck injuries and fibromyalgia download our complimentary e-book Simple and Extremely Effective Ways to End Fibromyalgia Symptoms without Drugs by clicking the image below.
+To learn more about the connection between head and neck injuries and fibromyalgia and coping with chronic fatigue syndrome download our complimentary e-book Simple and Extremely Effective Ways to End Fibromyalgia Symptoms without Drugs by clicking the image below.

 Here at Besso Clinic, we specialize in caring for misalignments of the C1 and C2.
 First, we examine the neck to find if a misalignment exists and to determine the exact location and degree.
 If so, we use a gentle method to help the bones move back to their original position.
 In turn, any pressure being placed on the brainstem and spinal cord is removed.
 Communication to the brain and body can be properly restored, and the central nervous system can begin to work at its optimum once again.
 This is often all that is required to see a decrease in or an end to chronic fatigue syndrome symptoms.

-To schedule a complimentary consultation with the Besso clinic call (330) 689-1234 or just click the button below.
+Start coping with chronic fatigue syndrome with the Besso clinic.
+Call (330) 689-1234 or just click the button below.